oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab8.md

     <copy>
     $OKV_HOME/bin/okvutil list
     </copy>

     ````

+    The retrieval of key IDs from Key Vault will fail because the network connection between the database and the Key Vault server is disconnected.

    ![Key Vault](./images/Screenshot_2025-10-03_15.59.33.png "Check if the server is unreachable")

-## Task 3: Create a new tablespace to confirm that database operations continue uninterrupted
+## Task 3: Confirm database resilience with persistent cache by creating a new encrypted tablespace

-1. Create a new tablespace
+1. Create a new encrypted tablespace

     ````
     <copy>